 Thanks to some pretty public disagreements with providers like YouTube TV in recent years, many regional sports networks (RSNs) are limited in their streaming availability.

 The fact that some areas have regional sports networks that are owned by different broadcast companies (Bally Sports vs. AT&T SportsNet, for example) makes it tough to give blanket advice on this subject because each of those companies negotiates its own deals with streaming services.

-What I can say for sure right now is that AT&T TV is both the most expensive live TV streaming service on the market and also the one most likely to have your regional sports network included in its package.
+What I can say for sure right now is that DIRECTV STREAM is both the most expensive live TV streaming service on the market and also the one most likely to have your regional sports network included in its package.